CTSRD-CHERI/cheribuild/README.md

 Configuration for launching QEMU (and other simulators):
   --wait-for-debugger   Start QEMU in the 'wait for a debugger' state whenlaunching CheriBSD,FreeBSD, etc. (default:
                         'False')
+  --debugger-in-tmux-pane
-  --run-under-gdb       Run tests/benchmarks under GDB.
+                        Start Qemu and gdb in another tmux split (default: 'False') --no-gdb-random-port  Do not wait for gdb using a random port --run-under-gdb       Run tests/benchmarks under GDB.
 Note: currently most targets ignore this flag. (default:
                         'False')